 I have a huge love of French sunscreens – while they tend to be a bit greasier than Japanese sunscreens like Biore UV Aqua Rich Watery Essence, the SPF and UVA protection (measured by PPD) is top notch.
-This time, I’m reviewing products from two of the highest protection sunscreen ranges on the market – Bioderma Photoderm Max and La Roche-Posay Anthelios (check out this earlier post for reviews of the Cetaphil, Alpha-H, Elucent and SunSense sunscreens).
+This time, I’m reviewing products from two of the highest protection sunscreen ranges available – Bioderma Photoderm Max and La Roche-Posay Anthelios.

 Bioderma Photoderm Max Milk (Lait) and Max Ultra Fluid SPF 50+ PPD 42

 Bioderma’s Photoderm Max range has ridiculously high PPD (UVA protection) values – greater than 40, compared to Japan’s highest PA++++ which translates to around PPD 16+.
 The main difference between the Bioderma sunscreens is texture.
 Bioderma Photoderm Max Milk (Lait) is a slightly runny cream that feels like a regular body sunscreen, while Bioderma Photoderm Max Ultra Fluid is a runny liquid (there’s also the Cream and Aquafluid available).